gustofied/P2Engine/README.md

 **Incentive Alignment**

-Through the evaluators in P2Engine, agents earn rewards for quality work during a rollout.
+Through the evaluators in P2Engine, agents earn rewards/payments for quality work during rollouts.
+The current implementation includes basic reward mechanisms based on evaluation scores, providing a foundation for more sophisticated economic coordination research.

 **Audit Trails**

 Every transaction flows through the artifact bus, creating permanent records.
-Rollouts capture before/after ledger snapshots, enabling cool experiments.
+Rollouts capture before/after ledger snapshots, enabling experiments with agent economic behavior and resource allocation strategies.

 **Why Canton**

-Canton provides smart contract validation, privacy-preserving operations, and the robust infrastructure needed for financial accountability in production multi-agent systems.
+Canton provides smart contract validation, privacy-preserving operations, and the robust infrastructure needed for financial accountability.
+P2Engine's current local Canton setup serves as a development environment and research platform, with the architecture designed to potentially connect to the broader Canton Network ecosystem as it evolves.

 <br>